Most Popular Types Of Bearded Dragon Morphs

 13. Wero Morph

-Rare Wero Morph
+rare Wero Morph

 A Wero morph is a type of Bearded Dragon that is a hybrid of the Zero and Witblits morphs.
 They usually have black near the shoulders and some dark color near the base of the tail, making them resemble an ebony dragons.